Progress on the adjacent vertex distinguishing edge colouring conjecture: Small vertices

 As with the algorithm from the previous section we define some bad events that could happen after colouring the edge $uv$.
 Here, we only need to consider one type of bad event:

 If such an event happens, consider a corresponding dangerous neighbour $w$, say it was dangerous for $u$.
 Let $F$ denote the set of edges incident to $u$ in $G[A']$ that are distinct from $uv$.
 Observe that $|F|\geq 2$, since otherwise we would have removed the dangerous colour for $u$ from the available choices.
 Our ordering of the edges of $G[A']$ induces an ordering of the edges in $F$; it will be convenient to see this ordering as a {\em cyclic} ordering.
-With these notations, the bad event is handled as follows:
+With these notations, the bad event is handled as follows:\footnote{We note that there is nothing special about the edge just after $uw$ in the cyclic ordering of $F$, this is an arbitrary choice.
+We could have chosen any edge of $F$ distinct from $uw$ as long as, knowing only $uv, w$ and $F$, we are be able to deduce which edge has been chosen.}

 After possibly handling one such bad event, the algorithm proceeds with the next uncoloured edge in this fashion, until every edge is coloured.